heathhenley/heathhenley.github.io/content/posts/python-random-module-random-notes.md

 predict the next number in the sequence.
 For example, this is pretty [straightforward to do](https://github.com/heathhenley/CryptoPals/blob/main/set3/23.py).

-Basically the generator produces a new number by taking the next number in it's 624 uint32 internal state and 'tempering' it with a bunch of bitwise operations:
+Basically the generator produces a new number by taking the next number in its 624 uint32 internal state and 'tempering' it with a bunch of bitwise operations:

 ```python